openstack/rally/doc/source/quick_start/tutorial/step_10_profiling_openstack_internals.rst

 and that the secret HMAC key is ``SECRET_KEY``.
 This key is stored alongside the credentials of your deployment.
 Once Rally is instructed about the HMAC key, a new trace can be initialized for each iteration of the workload.
 Rally will then store in its reports a profiler trace id.
-This id can be finally be used to query OSprofiler in order to get the full trace of the iteration.
+This id can be finally used to query OSprofiler in order to get the full trace of the iteration.

 Registering the HMAC key